5 Ways to Jumpstart Your Content Marketing

 We know that smartphones are reducing our attention spans more and more.
 The bad news: our online attention spans were already very small.
 A 2008 study shows that on the average Web page, people read about 28% of words during the average visit, and that 20% is a more likely percentage.

 This means that you need to spend a good amount of time compressing down your message to the purse essentials for the reader to complete an action.
-You want to pay particular attention to the headline, so here is a great article on writing irresistibly titles.
+You want to pay particular attention to the headline with an irresistible title.
 Why?
 Because 8 out 10 people will only read the headline.

 5. Invest Enough Time in Outreach